nielsontrung/Selfish-Brian/README.md

 ## How To Play
 To play click the link below then in the debug command input box type in "g" and click the "Run" button or enter.
 After running the command click the "Load PRG from URL" button.
 Next enter the second link listed below and click the "OK" button.
+After loading the game.prg file type "list" and enter until you see "12345 SYS4109", after that type "run" in the vic-20 console and hit enter.
 Enjoy the game!
 - https://pages.cpsc.ucalgary.ca/~aycock/x/vic20.html

 ```sh